NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/readme.md

 The repository with its new API is found under a directory named `workingspace/lustre-fs-operator`.

-The new `api-v1beta2` branch will have a series of commits showing a progression of steps.
-Some of these commit messages will have an **ACTION** comment describing something that must be manually verified, and possibly adjusted, before the tests will succeed.
+The new `api-v1beta2` branch has a series of commits showing a progression of steps.
+Some of these commit messages have an **ACTION** comment describing something that must be manually verified, and possibly adjusted, before the tests succeed.

 ### Verification